totigm/bot-builder/docs/bot-options.md

 ### specificHelpMessage

+Part of the general help message suggesting to use the specific help command.

 ![specific help part on general help](https://user-images.githubusercontent.com/64804554/185169052-b5414dc0-1ec5-4b2b-9b6b-b3e2474c71f0.png)

 - Default value: ``(specificHelpCommand) => `Send ${specificHelpCommand} for more information about commands` ``